 Rather than offer a respite from the sun, elephant grass held the afternoon heat, making a foot patrol through it a hellish, unforgettable ordeal.
 A walk through elephant grass, at midday, in the dry season, ranked as one of the least enjoyable of many un-enjoyable experiences in Vietnam.
 Trooper John Ketwig described what it felt like to walk through a patch of high grass, “I soon discovered that the elephant grass hid a tangle of twisted vines, thorns, and razor-sharp leaves.
 You couldn’t see your feet.
 You couldn’t tell what you were stepping on, if it was solid or not.
 The wall of vegetation hid everything.
 We inched forward.”
 The grass’s sharp edges also cut the faces, necks, and exposed arms of infantrymen.
 A trooper with an open wound, however small, had a good chance of developing an infection in Vietnam’s wet, fetid environment.

-Before extensive U.S. defoliation operations began in the mid-1960s, trees and brush covered 80 percent of Vietnam.
-High-stand trees or jungle made-up 49 percent of that vegetation.
+Before extensive U.S. defoliation operations began in the mid-1960s, trees and brush covered eighty percent of Vietnam.
+High-stand trees or jungle made up forty-nine percent of that vegetation.
 In the Central Highlands, the jungle impeded cross-country movement, especially if U.S. troops had to cut their own trail.
 In mid-1965, a Marine foot patrol through the Tuy Loan Valley took four hours to cover three miles.
 The jungle, the heat, and the constant threat of ambush frequently slowed American foot patrols to a snail’s pace.

 U.S. troops often became disoriented in the midst of the jungle.
 The wall of green on all sides reduced visibility so much that American GIs could not always locate and identify landmarks or verify their position on a map.
 A unit that became lost had a greater chance of falling victim to a Vietcong attack or being accidentally hit by U.S. artillery and air strikes.